ALS doesn't define who you are. It's just part of your life story.

 Jeff attended Arizona State University for his undergraduate degree in Marketing.
 While at ASU, Jeff and Kevin became friends while both were part of the Theta Chi Fraternity.
 After ASU, Jeff spent 9 years working in the Aftermarket Automotive Industry working with corporate auto part chains.
-Jeff is currently in his third year at The University of Kansas School of Law.
-When it is not studying or working with the foundation, he is trying to keep up with his son, Wyatt.
-Jeff and his wife, Blaine currently live in Kansas City
+Jeff then attended the University of Kansas for law school.
+Jeff is a business attorney in Kansas City, (www.coppakenlaw.com).
+When Jeff is not at work or working with the foundation, he is trying to keep up with his two young sons.
+Jeff and his wife, Blaine live in Kansas City.

 Andy has built his career in the internet infrastructure industry, holding positions at an early age as a server build technician to system administrator.
 This experience helped Andy become one of the internet industry’s most respected and well known technologists.
 As the Chief Technology Officer for A Life Story Foundation, Andy oversees everything technical, ensuring that operationally, ALSF is always working efficiently leveraging the latest technologies.